Kihei-Wailea Municipal Disposal

 Disinfected Irrigation Use

-On average, about 65% of resident wastewater is discharged into nearshore injection wells at the Kihei Wastewater Reclamation Facility, while about 35% is used for irrigation reuse.
+On average, about 52% of recent effluent volumes are discharged into nearshore injection wells at the Kihei Wastewater Reclamation Facility, with about 48% used for irrigation reuse.
 See detailed County of Maui plant flow reports.

 "Interested in seeing present and potential future Kihei wastewater reclamation facility irrigation reuse locations?